 While the Altman Companies has identified new opportunities primarily located in South Florida, Orlando, Florida, and the greater Tampa, Florida area, all of which have experienced increased demand for multifamily housing, the significant increases in land, commodity, and labor prices, as well as supply chain disruptions and material shortages, have resulted in a compression in the profits expected to be earned from such developments, which has been further exacerbated by the estimated impact of higher interest rates on development costs and the estimated values at which multifamily apartment communities can be sold.
 Further, there is increased uncertainty related to whether growth in rental rates will be able to offset more recent increases in development costs for new communities.
 In addition, while the Altman Companies currently believes that debt and equity capital is available for new development opportunities, uncertainty in the overall economy and compression in the profits expected to be earned from new developments has increased the risk of the Altman Companies being unable to identify equity and/or debt financing on acceptable terms, or at all.
-As a result of these factors, the Altman Companies may make a determination to not pursue prospective opportunities and/or may be unable to pursue such developments, which could result in, among other things, (i) increased operating losses at the Altman Companies due to a decline in development, general contractor, and management fees, (ii) the recognition of impairment losses by BBXRE and/or the Altman Companies related to their current investments, including predevelopment expenditures related to prospective development opportunities that are abandoned, and (iii) the recognition of impairment losses related to BBXRE's overall investment in the Altman Companies, as the profitability and value of the Altman Companies depends on its ability to source new development opportunities.
+As a result of these factors, the Altman Companies may make a determination to not pursue prospective opportunities and/or may be unable to pursue such development, which could result in, among other things, (i) increased operating losses at the Altman Companies related to their current investments, including predevelopment expenditures related to prospective development osportunities that are abandoned, and (iii) the recognition of impairment losses related to BBXRE's overall investment in the Altman Companies, as the profitability and value of the Altman Companies depends on its ability to source new development opportunities.

 In addition to the above, economic and market conditions are highly uncertain as a result of various factors, including inflationary pressures and expected further increases in interest rates.
 An economic recession resulting from these factors could ultimately have a significant impact on rental rates, occupancy levels, and rental receipts, including an increase in tenant delinquencies and/or requests for rent abatements.
 These effects would impact the amount of rental revenues generated from the multifamily apartment communities sponsored and managed by the Altman Companies, the extent of management fees earned by the Altman Companies, and the ability of the related joint ventures to stabilize and successfully sell such communities.
 Furthermore, a decline in rental revenues at developments sponsored by the Altman Companies could require it, as the sponsor and managing member, to fund operating shortfalls in certain circumstances.
 In addition, as discussed above, the increases in costs of developing and operating multifamily apartment communities, including, but not limited to, increases in commodity prices, labor prices, and property insurance costs, could also have an adverse impact on market values and the Altman Companies' operating results.
-If there is a significant adverse impact on real estate values as a result of increased interest rates, lower rental revenues, higher capitalization rates, or otherwise, the joint ventures sponsored by the Altman Companies may be unable to sell their respective multifamily apartment developments within the time frames previously anticipated and/or for the previously forecasted sales prices, if at all, which may impact the profits expected to be earned by BBXRE from its investment in the managing member of such projects and the ability of the joint ventures to repay or refinance construction loans on such projects and could result in the recognition of impairment losses related to BBXRE's investment in such projects.
-Furthermore, as further described above, the Altman Co
+If there is a significant adverse impact on real estate values as a result of increased interest rates, lower rental revenues, higher capitalization rates, or otherwise, the joint ventures sponsored by the Altman Companies may be unable to sell their respective multifamily apartment developments within the time frames previously anticipated and/or for the previously forecasted sales prices, if at all, which may impact the profits expected to be earned by BBXRE from its investment in the managing member of such projects and the ability of the joint ventures to repay or refinance construction loans on such projects and could result in the recognition of impairment losses related to BBXRE's investment in such projects, which could result in increased operating losses at th